AntonLissa/AI-homework/README.md

 - a full experimental pipeline,
 - automatic plotting of performance metrics for both algorithms.

-Check the AI_homework.pdf for the methods description and comments on the results obtained
+Check the homework_AI.pdf for the methods description and comments on the results obtained

 ---